Last updated on November 13, 2025

 Over Christmas, the Spiegeltent is hosting all sorts of fun Christmas events and performances, including family-friendly cabaret, discos, and parties.

-The celebrations also feature candlelit orchestral evenings, where everything from Bridgerton to Dark Side of the Moon will fill the air.
-Some of Bristol’s biggest DJs, producers, and promoters will also be joining to celebrate the season in grand style.
+The celebrations also feature candlelit orchestral evenings, where everything from Bridgerton to Ibiza Classics will fill the air.
+Some of Bristol’s best DJs, producers, and promoters will also be joining to celebrate the season in grand style.

 Christmas movies at the Bristol Museum